 We also have some corn growing here, but high winds last week gave them a bit of a battering…

 Our baby Apple tree, heavy with fruit.
-I think we should have taken some off to allow the larger ones to fill out….A sun flower, of course…
+I think we should have taken some off to allow the larger ones to fill out….P1000696A sun flower, of course…

 The Apricots have been amazing this year… made lots of jam and dried some plus made a kind of trifle for dinner at friends